 Financial inclusion in Bangladesh and South Asia

 In this blog post, Rashed Al Hasan, Policy Manager of the Business Finance for the Poor in Bangladesh (BFP-B) programme highlights the evolution of the financial inclusion landscape in Bangladesh as compared to other South Asian countries.
-He also highlights the six strategic thrusts to be addressed by the government to help Bangladesh ensure access to financial services for citizens.
+He also highlights six strategic priority areas to be addressed by government to ensure access to financial services for citizens.

-Financial inclusion has been considered as an effective tool to improve economic condition of the people who are excluded from basic financial services.
 The World Bank’s Global Findex database 2017 surveyed adults in 140 countries to create indicators on access to and use of formal and informal financial services.
-The survey result shows that 1.2 billion adults have obtained an account since 2011.
-With data on use of fintech, mobile phones, and the internet for financial transactions, it highlights gaps, challenges, and opportunities that those countries face in bringing financial services to ‘unbanked’ populations.
+With data on use of fintech, mobile phones, and the internet for financial transactions, it highlights gaps and opportunities that those countries face in bringing financial services to ‘unbanked’ populations.

 Meanwhile, the number of account holders aged 15+ move from 31% in 2014 to 50% in 2017, which represents good growth, though the number of account holders aged 15+ across South Asia stands at 70%.
 Bangladesh still has a long way to go in terms of basic access.

 “Sub-Saharan Africa may be the only region where more than 20 percent of adults have a mobile money account, but the technology has taken root in other parts of the world as well.
 In Bangladesh the share jumped from 3 percent to 21 percent” - World Bank Global Findex database 2017, page 21"